sjsrey/ors/ors.md

 One example being the case of the State of Massachusetts Group Insurance Commission (GIC) responsible for purchasing health insurance for state employees [@Sweeney:2005uq].
 As part of that effort GIC anonymized data by removal of names, addresses, and Social Security numbers before releasing to researchers.
 What remained in the released data were ZIP code, birth date and gender of each person along with diagnoses and prescription information.

-A researcher was able to purchase a voter registration list for Cambridge for $20 that contained the name, address, ZIP code, birth date and gender of each voter.
-Linking this with the GIC data made it possible to identify the medical records for the state governor, since only six people had the same birth date, of these three were men, and only one of these had the same ZIP code.
+A researcher was able to purchase a voter registration list for Cambridge for
+$20 that contained the name, address, ZIP code, birth date and gender of each voter.
+Linking this with the GIC data, the researcher was able to determine that only six people had the same birth date, of these three were men, and only one of these had the same ZIP code.
+That person was William Weld, the state's governor.

 ### Data Silos
 Clearly there are problems with anonymization procedures and a very active research agenda is developing around privatization XXXcites.
-An alternative  is the use of save havens as secure sites for data containing sensitive person information with access being granted to authorized researchers.
+An alternative  is the use of safe havens as secure sites for data containing sensitive person information with access being granted to authorized researchers.
 In the US, Census Research Centers play this role and offer remarkable opportunities for regional scientists to have access to micro data subject to a number of restrictions designed to ensure confidentiality.
 XXXrefs and details see mms proposal on numbers

-Although the CRCs are  successful protecting privacy concerns I think it important to keep in mind that they also place limits on the network effect and science's self-correcting mechanism.
+Although the CRCs are  successful in protecting privacy concerns I think it important to keep in mind that they also place limits on the network effect and science's self-correcting mechanism.
 This is because replication of studies that come out of CRC research is difficult if not impossible as any researcher seeking to do so requires access to the same data used in the original study.
 That access is only granted by the CRC which faces difficult choices in determining what proposals get approved for access, and given the choice between proposals for new novel studies versus studies that seek to replicate previous studies, it is conceivable that the former may be viewed more favorably.

 Closely related to the issues surrounding CRCs are large data infrastructure projects funded by a variety of federal sources.
 These long running projects such as NHGIS, XXX have served a wide array of social scientists by developing comprehensive GIS datasets that span multiple time periods and spatial resolutions.
 The investments made in these projects have clearly yielded important benefits, and I in no way am criticizing the efforts of researchers at NHGIS.
 I am, however, raising the question of alternative models for data infrastructure projects that involve a diversity of institutions that in turn may result in even greater returns.
 Those models have not really been explored as there seems to be a form of institutional lock-in as the same institutions continue to secure funding to build on previous awards.

+XXXmaybe move this next par to open science part
+I know of multiple research teams have reconstructed their own time consistent boundaries for census data.
+No doubt there are other cases I am unaware of.
+OpenStreetMap analogy where these efforts could be pooled and the wasteful cost of human resources avoided.

 Data constructed with public funds raises a vexing set of questions surrounding public access to those data.
 Court cases in NY and Orange county as examples of these issues.